 From solo practice to interdisciplinary teams, from students and new professionals to veteran social workers, NASW’s MyNASW online member community is a fast way to connect with peers in your specialty who are eager to listen and help you out.
 MyNASW community members bring new points of view to discussions, share useful resources, and add to the knowledge base.
 MyNASW is also a great resource for new social workers who want to find mentors and for those who want to share their years of experience.

 NASW’s Specialty Practice Sections (SPS)

-connects social workers with practice-related resources and FREE CE webinars.
+connect social workers with practice-related resources and free CE webinars.
 Focus your professional development by adding a Section to your NASW membership.
 SPS members can participate in their corresponding

 MyNASW subcommunity, at no extra charge:

 - Children, Youth, and Schools, which is exclusively for members of the School Social Work; Child Welfare; and Children, Adolescents & Young Adults Specialty Practice Sections.

 - Clinical Social Work, Aging, and Health, which is exclusively for members of the Aging; Alcohol, Tobacco, and Other Drugs; Health; Mental Health; and Private Practice Specialty Practice Sections.